-My work on the globally acclaimed Hole-In-The-Wall project (launched 1999) led to the research, design and development of its first large scale rural implementation in Sindhudurg, Maharashtra (stories from ‘Hole In The Wall’).
-I developed the evaluation paradigm (GUI Icon Association Inventory) that became fundamental to its pan-India research proofs.
+The work on the globally acclaimed Hole-In-The-Wall project was launched 1999).
+I led the research, design and development of its first large scale rural implementation in Sindhudurg, Maharashtra (stories from ‘Hole In The Wall’).
+An evaluation paradigm (GUI Icon Association Inventory) I developed became fundamental to its pan-India research proofs.
 The research was internationally peer reviewed, published and cited.
 International collaborations included the distinguished Kaleidoscope Europe (Network of Excellence of European research teams TEL under Prof. Nicolas Balacheff), Laboratory Leibniz CNRS France, The French Embassy in India, French artist and pedagogue Pascal Monteil and the University of Newcastle, U.K. (Prof. James Tooley).

-Global recognition also came from the Centre Pompidou, Paris, France.
-A digital art project I conceived for rural children across the length and breadth of India, was supported by The French Embassy in India, and conducted in collaboration with pedagogue and eminent international artist Pascal Monteil.
+A learning project in digital art conceived for rural Indian children was recognised by the Centre Pompidou, Paris, France and shown for 3 months at the international exhibition ‘D.Day Le Design Aujourd’hui – 2005’.
+It was supported by The French Embassy in India, and conducted in collaboration with pedagogue and eminent international artist Pascal Monteil.
 We used scaffolded observation, reflection and learning-by-doing as pedagogical methods in a technological universe, for digital art education.
-The project was honoured to be shown for many months at the international exhibition ‘D.Day Le Design Aujourd’hui – 2005’ at the Centre Pompidou, Paris.

-Presently, as Director and Principal Consultant with Aquarians Management Consultancy Pvt Ltd., clients include international agencies, bi-lateral agencies, non-government organisations (NGOs) and policy think tanks. (technology & learning in Panchayat Governance, India)
+Presently, my consulting and advisory privileges an integrative approach for sustainable solutions for learning and organisational growth.
+The focus is on the learner, the organisation and their fundamental interdependencies.
+As Director and Principal Consultant with Aquarians Management Consultancy Pvt Ltd., clients include international agencies, bi-lateral agencies, non-government organisations (NGOs) and policy think tanks. (technology & learning in Panchayat Governance, India).

 We hold that for change to be real, it must come from within.
 Learning environments need to evolve to integrate across subject areas, physical and digital spaces, action and reflection, self and the organisation, teaching, learning and being.